 Let me tell you, the classic Roman pizza is very different and practically the opposite to the Neapolitan pizza we all love and devour (on a regular speed-dial basis).
 Pizza Romano as it’s known is thin, crispy and typically served as a mid-morning snack in small rectangular pieces – The original Roman street food.
 And boy do they love their toppings!
 Sold by weight – be wary about how many you add.

-We sampled the tastiest rectangles at Forno Campo de Fiori, open since 1880.
-All the pizzas are still handmade and their secret lies in the long fermentation process.
+We sampled the tastiest rectangles at Forno Campo de Fiori, delighting customers for the past 30 years.
+All the pizzas are handmade and their secret lies in the long fermentation process.
 In true Roman style we chomped our way through a pizza bianca topped with mushrooms, a margarita and a zucchini.
 The Best…And freshest pizza in Rome!

 Leaving the hustle and bustle of the market square we wandered down quiet narrow streets to Cisternino, a cheese shop.
 Here we tucked into the most delicious burrata, a cheese from Southern Italy.
 Many will confuse it with mozzarella, but burrata is next level.